robertjohnnorman/dissections/README.md

 }
 ```

-where [`Result`](src/main/scala/data/Result.scala) is either a fully 'mapped' (sub-)structure, or the current 'dissection' of the structure as given by the polynomial BiFunctor `Q[_, _]` coupled with a 'Joker' element that was removed from the position that the dissection provides [the one-hole context](http://strictlypositive.org/diff.pdf) for.
+where [`Result`](src/main/scala/data/Result.scala) is either a fully 'mapped' (sub-)structure, or the current 'dissection' of the structure as given by the polynomial Bifunctor `Q[_, _]` coupled with a 'Joker' element that was removed from the position that the dissection provides [the one-hole context](http://strictlypositive.org/diff.pdf) for.

 ```scala
 enum Result[C, J, P[_], Q[_, _]]: